thangtran76/eks/README.md

-curl "<LOAD_BALANCER_EXTERNAL_IP>"
-The output should be the HTML for a default Nginx web page.
-In a new browser tab, navigate to the same IP, where we should then see the same Nginx web page.
 Test the High Availability Features of Your EKS Cluster In the AWS console, on the EC2 instances page, select the three t3.micro instances.
 Click Actions > Instance State > Stop.